-Reader Question: We want to know about the different home pricing strategies when selling a home.
+Reader Question: We want to know the different home pricing strategies when selling a home.
 We will be selling our home in the spring.
 We have had an appraisal, two agent opinions, and done research ourselves.
 There is a range between the highest and the lowest estimate of 40K.
 We do not have a deadline for occupancy.
 The market here is balanced between buyer and seller.
 The appraiser told us there are different home pricing strategies when selling a home.
-What can you tell us about pricing options when we enter the market.
+What can you tell us about pricing options when we enter the market?

 Defining the range of value

-All of these options depend the quality of the data.
+All of these options depend on the quality of the data.
 My experience is that home sellers’ ideas are often biased, plus biased agent price opinions and poor appraisals reduce the quality of the value range.
 Look objectively at the comparables and the adjustments to judge if they are reasonable when setting the value range.

 Five different tactics